C0D1UM/technical-standard/angular/components/README.md

 </div>
 ```

-# Use 'ng-container' with *ngIf to prevent nested html.
+# Use 'ng-container' with *ngIf to prevent nested html

 `ng-container` does not created real element in html.
 It can be used with `ngIf` or `ngFor`.